Music Box Report Card: My Favorite CDs of 2011

 Susan Boyle | The Gift

-Music Box: My New Best And Worst List: Music
+Music Box: Best And Worst of 2008

 It’s another year for the self-involved, pretentious, wannabe critics to compile their Best & Worst lists across the blogosphere, the tabloids, the social networks, the TV screens and the mirrors.
 So, why shouldn’t I partake?
 I mean, I’ve been doing it for too many years to recall an exact time frame, but I’m sure longer than many of you were even alive